-I received this book for free from Library in exchange for an honest review.
+I received this book for free from Library for review consideration, opinions expressed are 100% my own.
 This post contains affiliate links as indicated by an asterisk.
-Purchases from these links provides a small commission to me at no extra cost to you.Sarah's Key by Tatiana de Rosnay
+Purchases from these links provides a small commission to me at no extra cost to you.Sarah's Key Publication Date: 2007

 Synopsis from Goodreads: